StayerM/FinTech-682271/README.md

 6. The **Assets and Loans** tab allows users to manage their assets and loans.
 7. The **FIRE Calculator** tab helps users calculate their retirement timeline based on their financial data.

+## Fake Data Maker

+To help with testing and development, a Fake Data Maker script is included.
+This script generates fake data for the `records`, `portfolio`, and `net_worth_history` tables without adding any assets, loans, or recurring records.

+### Fake Data Maker Usage

+1. Ensure the SQLite database (`finance.db`) is set up.
+2. Run the Fake Data Maker script:
+    ```sh
+    python fake_data_maker.py
+    ```

+This script will:
+- Ensure the user "Maks" exists and retrieve their user ID.
+- Generate and insert 100 fake records into the `records` table.
+- Generate and insert 10 fake records into the `portfolio` table.
+- Generate and insert net worth history entries from January 2023 to June 2024.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.